lucy-sha512/archethic-docs/docs/learn/arch-consensus/proof-of-work.md

 ---

-"Proof of Work" ensures an unpredictable and pseudo-random selection of block validation in networks like Bitcoin (mining).
-But this method uses a lot of energy, and it can still be used against you by hashRate control.
+In networks like Bitcoin `Proof of Work` requires a lot of energy consumption, and can still be subject to exploitation by HashRate control.

-Based on the reliability of the transaction origination devices, Arch Ethic Blockchain employs a novel type of "Proof of Work."
-The device from which a transaction originated, known as the "Origin Signature," signs the transaction in the Arch Ethic Blockchain.
+Based on the reliability of the transaction origination devices, Archethic Blockchain employs a novel type of `Proof of Work`.The device from which a transaction originated, known as the `Origin Signature`, signs the transaction in the Archethic Blockchain.
 This allows for the additional security requirements for transaction validation, such as:
 - preventing any transactions in the event of key theft.
 - permit the user to check their balance on any smartphone, but only allow transactions to be generated on vetted devices
 - enable the organizers of an election to ensure the biometric identity of a voter.

-The figure below describes a typical unvalidated transaction on Arch Ethic Blockchain.
+The figure below describes a typical unvalidated transaction on Archethic Blockchain.
 ```
 |-----------|------|------|---------------------|--------------------|------------------|
 |  Address  | Type | Data | Previous public key | Previous signature | Origin signature |